 Rhizome Cuttings (Easy) - Choose the healthiest, most established rhizomes that show no signs of damage or disease.
 This method can be taken from spring to early summer, using between two to four fronds within each rhizomatous section.
 Cut directly below a node using a clean knife, and separate its root systems from the rest of the root ball.
 Make sure the propagated rhizome is at least 8cm in length so that it has enough stored energy to continue growing.
 Plant it straight into a moist, well-draining medium to avoid root rot.
 Sprinkle a half a centimetre of soil onto of the rhizome to lock in surrounding moisture and wait for new growth that may take up to several weeks.
 Avoid direct sunlight and offer high humidity with temperature (15°C, 59°C) for success.
 After its second new leaf, treat it like a normal specimen, following the care tips above!

 True ferns will not flower and instead must be propagated by either spores, rhizomes, plantlets or stems, depending on the species.

 Repot every two years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for mealybugs, aphids, spider mite, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
+Keep an eye out for mealybugs, aphids, spider mites, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
 Common diseases associated with Blue Star Ferns are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.